vksdk/vk-sdk-kotlin/docs/http-clients.md

 val httpClient: HttpClient = VkOkHttpClient(httpClientConfig)
 ```

-The HTTP client instance is needed for the `VkApiClient` initialization, but, of course, you also can use it.
+The HTTP client instance is needed for the `VkApiClient` initialization, but, of course, you can use it too.

 ## Common: ktor-based client
 [ktor](https://github.com/ktorio/ktor) is a Kotlin-based HTTP client (and also contains some other modules, e.g. server), so it can be used on any plaltform where the Kotlin can be used.